josecarlosgt/ExData_Plotting1/README.md

-*Please note I used a bash script to filter out the undesired dates in order to generate the sample.
-Thus, the R scripts works with this sample and there is no mention regarding date filtering there*
+*Please note I used a bash script to filter out the undesired dates in order to generate a sample.
+Thus, the R scripts work with this sample and there is no mention regarding date filtering there*

 ## Folders Description